13.3 PSM Completion and Result Release

 |---|---|---|

-After the exam, finish the PSM if needed, save your study records, and write a short debrief while memory is fresh.
-Note pacing issues, topic surprises, calculator errors, and administrative lessons.
+After the exam, finish the PSM if needed, save your study records, and write a short debrief while memory is fresh — note pacing problems, topic surprises, calculator errors, and administrative lessons.
 This debrief is useful whether the next step is Level II or a retake.
+Use the wait to complete requirements, rest, and pre-write a decision tree for both outcomes rather than guessing at an unpublished MPS.

 A candidate completes the Level I exam but fails to submit a required PSM before results are released.
 What is the most likely consequence?